-We are in the process of documenting and testing our internal control procedures in order to satisfy the requirements of Section 404 of the Sarbanes-Oxley Act of 2002, which requires annual management assessment of the effectiveness of our internal controls over financial reporting (ICFR) a report by our Registered Independent Public Accounting Firm addressing management's assessment and independent audit of ICFR.
+We are in the process of documenting and testing our internal control procedures in order to satisfy the requirements of Section 404 of the Sarbanes-Oxley Act of 2002, which will become applicable to BioSante beginning with our fiscal year ended December 31, 2007 (or earlier, if BioSante becomes an accelerated filer under the Exchange Act).
+Section 404 of the Sarbanes-Oxley Act requires annual management assessment of the effectiveness of our internal controls over financial reporting (ICFR) a report by our Registered Independent Public Accounting Firm addressing management's assessment and independent audit of ICFR.
 The Committee of Sponsoring Organizations of the Treadway Commission (COSO) provides a framework for companies to assess and improve their internal control systems.
 While we feel that our key controls are currently effective, we continue to enhance our ICFR by adding additional resources in key functional areas and bringing all of our operations up to the level of documentation, segregation of duties, and systems security necessary, as well as transactional control procedures required, under the new standard issued by the Public Company Accounting Oversight Board.

 We cannot be certain as to the timing of completion of our evaluation, testing and remediation actions or their effects on our operations, in part because there is no precedent available by which to measure compliance adequacy.
 If we are not able to implement the requirements of Section 404 in a timely manner or with adequate compliance, we might be subject to sanctions or investigations by regulatory authorities, such as the Securities and Exchange Commission or the American Stock Exchange.
 Any such action could adversely affect our financial results, financial position and the market price of our common stock.
 In addition, if one or more material weaknesses is identified in ICFR, we will be unable to assert that our ICFR is effective.
-If we are unable to assert that our ICFR is effective as of December 31, 2006 (or such later date, if applicable) (or if our auditors are unable to attest that management's report is fairly stated, they are unable to express an opinion on our management's evaluation or on the effectiveness of the internal controls or they issue an adverse opinion on ICFR), we could lose investor confidence in the accuracy and completeness of our financial reports, which in turn could have an adverse effect on our stock price.
+If we are unable to assert that our ICFR is effective (or if our auditors are unable to attest that management's report is fairly stated, they are unable to express an opinion on our management's evaluation or on the effectiveness of the internal controls or they issue an adverse opinion on ICFR), we could lose investor confidence in the accuracy and completeness of our financial reports, which in turn could have an adverse effect on our stock price.
 If we fail to maintain the adequacy of our internal controls, as such standards are modified, supplemented or amended from time to time, we may not be able to ensure that we can conclude on an ongoing basis that we have effective ICFR in accordance with Section 404 of the Sarbanes-Oxley Act.
 Failure to achieve and maintain effective ICFR could have an adverse effect on our common stock price.